 UNFPA: State Of World Population Report

 Each year the United Nations Population Fund (UNFPA) releases its flagship State of World Population Report.
-The UNFPA promotes the right of every man, woman and child to enjoy a life of health and equal opportunity.
-A recurring theme of each report is the importance of sexual and reproductive health and rights, gender equality, education and family planning as a means of ensuring people's well-being.
-To view the State of World Population reports click here.
+A recurring theme of each report is the importance of sexual and reproductive health and rights to ensure women's and girls' well-being as well as equitable and sustainable development.
+As UNFPA's Irish partner, the IFPA launches the report in Ireland each year.
+Read about previous State of World Population reports here.

 Know It, Own It: Your Sexual Rights Matter